What is MTHFR? MethyleneTetraHydroFolate Reductase

 MTHFR and Weight Loss

 The body engulfs toxins in fat cells to protect us.
 As long as there are toxins in the body there will be a higher need to produce fat cells.
-Every weight loss program should include a detoxification phase that ensures the recipient has adequate levels of folate by testing for an MTHFR mutation and serum folate levels according to the recipient’s genetic code, and supplement with the appropriate amounts of methylfolate if needed.
+Every weight loss program should include a detoxification phase that ensures the recipient has adequate levels of folate by testing for an MTHFR gene mutation and serum folate levels according to the recipient’s genetic code, and supplement with the appropriate amounts of methylfolate if needed.

 MTHFR and Thyroid